sashkoristov/bachelor-theses/active/README.md

 ## Started in WS2022

-1. "*GoSpeechLess*: An interoperable library for serverless functions in Go to convert speech and text", David Meyer. [details](./GoSpeechLess.md).
 1. "*profileCold*: Characterizing and modeling cold start overhead in federated FaaS", Maximilian Gallinat. [details](./profileCold.md).
 1. "*pyRecognition*: An interoperable programming and execution model for object recognition in Federated FaaS, Lea Plangger. [details](./pyRecognition.md).